-The measurements at low energy collisions required a precise determination of energy of helium ions as well as their energy dispersion.
-To avoid errors in the measurements of energy of the incident particles, we employed the retarding potential method and used the electrostatic analyzer with a resolving power of 700.
-Additionally, by measuring the energy of impacting particles we estimate the dispersion of energy provided by the high frequency ion source and electron gun.
+The measurements at low-energy collisions required precise determination of the energy of helium ions as well as their energy dispersion.
+To avoid errors in the measurements of the energy of the incident particles, we employed the retarding potential method and used an electrostatic analyzer with a resolving power of 700.
+Additionally, by measuring the energy of the impacting particles, we estimate the dispersion of energy provided by the high-frequency ion source and electron gun.

-The helium ion current in the collision chamber is of the order $0.1-0.5$ $ \mu $A, while the electron current was $5-20$ $\mu $A. The pressure of the target gas under investigation do not exceed 6$\times $10$^{-4}$Torr, so that single collisions are considered.
-The system is pumped differentially using the oil-free diffusion pump.
-The residual gas pressure do not exceed 0.1$\times $10$^{-6}$ Torr.
+The helium ion current in the collision chamber was on the order $0.1-0.5$ $ \mu $A, while the electron current was $5-20$ $\mu $A. The pressure of the target gas under investigation did not exceed 6$\times $10$^{-4}$Torr; therefore, single collisions were considered.
+The system was differentially pumped using an oil-free diffusion pump.
+The residual gas pressure did not exceed 0.1$\times $10$^{-6}$ Torr.